saketbhojane/AML-Project/README.md

 Place both the scripts (preprocess.sh and categorise_news_article.py) files in the same folder.

-$./preprocess.sh <Destination folder eg ./Dataset/ path> <Source folder i.e Dataset folder eg./TOI/ path>
+$./preprocess.sh <Destination folder path eg ./Dataset/ > <Source folder i.e Dataset folder path eg./TOI/ >
 #Don't forget to put '/' at the end of path ;)

 Try not to give invalid inputs, as I didn't make the script robust enough :D